640 South State StreetDover, Delaware 19901

 Do not use foods beyond expiration dates.

-Other methods of appetite stimulation may include the use of medications approved as appetite stimulants, as recommended by your doctor.
+Other methods of appetite stimulation may include the use of medications approved as appetite stimulants, as recommended by your healthcare provider.

 To manage side effects: